Invest Gulf Free shortlist

 Research guide

-Complete guide to Dubai short-term rental licensing in 2026 — DET Holiday Home Permit requirements, fees, Tourism Dirham, compliance rules, penalties, and whether STR is worth it for your property.
+Complete guide to Dubai short-term rental licensing in 2026 — DET Holiday Home Permit requirements, fees, Tourism Dirham, compliance rules, penalties

 Dubai’s short-term rental market runs on a clear legal framework.
 The Department of Economy and Tourism (DET) — formerly DTCM — regulates all holiday home operations under a permit system that has been in place since 2015 and has become progressively more enforced since 2022.
 As of 2025, approximately 91% of active Airbnb and Booking.com listings in Dubai carry a valid DET permit number.